NbAiLab/notram/README_draft.md

 The goal of the project is therefore twofold:

-* Build transformer-based models for Norwegian and nordic languages on modern transformer architectures (BERT,Roberta,T5 a.o)
+* Build transformer-based models for Norwegian and nordic languages based on modern transformer architectures (BERT,Roberta,T5 a.o)
-* Build an execellent corpus (both in quality and quantity) for specialized for unsupervised language training.
-Our goal s to ake ts availbale to the machine learning community.
+* Build an execellent corpus (both in quality and quantity) specialized for unsupervised language training.
+Our goal is to make it available openly to the machine learning community.
+And thereby make a good resource for future language models in Norwegian.